SinisterSpatula/RetroflagGpiGuides/pcsxrearmed.md

 > PCSX-Rearmed causes a crash for some (but not all) pi zero's.
 You can manually set the video resolution to 320x240 to fix this.

-* Please try using the stock/standard PCSX-rearmed install, and apply the change as suggested in this reddit post:
+* Please try using the stock/standard PCSX-rearmed install, and apply the change as suggested in this reddit comment:

 https://www.reddit.com/r/retroflag_gpi/comments/ccmgp1/pcsxrearmed_corrupting_the_filesystem/etveksl/